quintenstar/tudelft-latex-template/README.md

 xelatex report
 ```

-This is equivalent to selecting 'XeLaTeX+BibTeX' or similar in your favorite TeX
+This is equivalent to selecting `XeLaTeX+BibTeX` or similar in your favorite TeX
 editing program.

 A sample document, as well as documentation for template options, can be found
 in example.pdf.
 An example with the native LaTeX fonts, compiled using the
-'nativefonts' option (or with pdflatex), can be found in
+`nativefonts` option (or with pdflatex), can be found in
 example-nativefonts.pdf.

 A separate example document is available which generates a cover image (front,